mellow-hype/santa-linux/README.md

 3. Hash Cache: the daemon implements a caching layer to avoid having to re-hash recently hashed files to improve performance.
 The cache is implemented as a fixed-size FIFO queue, and the oldest entries are only removed once the cache capacity is reached.

 ## Known Issues/Limitations
 Extensive testing has not been done yet and this is very much still a proof-of-concept implementation.
 It's not meant to be functional on a full machine or even useful for anything practical at this point.
-That being said, there are a couple of known issues worth mentioning and that I plan on fixing:

-1. Commands that use pipes (i.e. `cat 123 | grep 123`) trigger the kprobe fault handler and cause errors.
-I still need to investigate the root cause.
-2. Concurrent executions _may_ cause unknown issues/failures.
-I haven't done much testing here but there may be issues with syncronizing/handling the kernel completion object used by the module in these cases.

 ## TODO & Unimplemented Features

-* [] Scope-based rules (i.e. path-based rules)
+* Scope-based rules (i.e. path-based rules)
-* [] Cleaner exception handling in the daemon
+* Cleaner exception handling in the daemon
-* [] Allow the daemon to re-checkin in case of failures
+* Allow the daemon to re-checkin in case of failures
-* [] Improve IPC validation/authentication between components
+* Improve IPC validation/authentication between components

 ---